enleak/enleak.github.io/MemLabs 1/Lab1.md

     python vol.py -f ../../MemLabs/MemoryDump_Lab1.raw imageinfo
 ![image](https://github.com/enleak/enleak.github.io/assets/55566953/66cb86cb-19a7-4559-84eb-f1501296ef6c)

 The list of processes is the first thing we should look at based on the hints provided.
 In order to do this we need to provide the `pslist` argument.
+"To list the processes of a system, use the pslist command.
+This walks the doubly-linked list pointed to by PsActiveProcessHead and shows the offset, process name, process ID, the parent process ID, number of threads, number of handles, and date/time when the process started and exited".

     python vol.py -f ../../MemLabs/MemoryDump_Lab1.raw --profile Win7SP1x64 pslist
 ![image](https://github.com/enleak/enleak.github.io/assets/55566953/8cea5fab-1269-41a9-ad48-911e86e5ffdf)